DP-SGD with weight clipping: Experimental results

 \paragraph{Hyperparameters.} We selected a number of hyperparameters to tune for our experiments, aiming at making a fair comparison between the studied techniques while minimizing the distractions of potential orthogonal improvements.
 To optimize these hyperparameters, we used Bayesian optimization \cite{balandat_botorch_2020}.
 Appendix \ref{sec:app.exp.hyperparameters} provides a detailed discussion.

 \paragraph{Datasets and models.} We carried out experiments on both tabular datasets and datasets with image data.
 First, we consider a collection of 7 real-world tabular datasets (names and citations in Table \ref{tab:auc}).
 For these, we trained multi-layer perceptrons (MLP).
 A comprehensive list of model-dataset combinations is available in the Appendix \cref{tab:data}.
+To answer question Q2, we also implemented \globalWeightDpSgd{}, a version of \weightDpSgd{} limited to networks whose weight norms are fixed, i.e., $\forall k:\|\theta_k\|=C$, obtained by setting $\thetanorm_k\gets C$ in Line \ref{ln:setThetaNorm} in Algorithm \ref{alg:weight-dpsgd}.

-Second, the image datasets include MNIST \cite{deng2012mnist}, Fashion-MNIST \cite{xiao_fashion-mnist_2017} and CIFAR-10 \cite{cifar}.
-For these, we trained convolutional neural networks (CNN).
-We consider both networks with and without group normalization (see \cref{subsec:lip_values} or \cite{Wu2018GroupN}).
-The networks using group normalization have normalization layers added after every convolutional layer.
-We opted for the accuracy to facilitate easy comparisons with prior research.
+Second, the image datasets used include MNIST \cite{deng2012mnist}, Fashion-MNIST \cite{xiao_fashion-mnist_2017}, and CIFAR-10 \cite{cifar}.
+We trained convolutional neural networks (CNNs) for the first two datasets and a Wide-ResNet \cite{Zagoruyko2016WRN} for the latter (see details in \cref{tab:data}).
+We implemented all regularization techniques as described in \cite{de2022unlocking}, including group normalization \cite{Wu2018GroupN}, large batch size, weight standardization \cite{qiao2020microbatchtrainingbatchchannelnormalization}, augmentation multiplicity \cite{de2022unlocking}, and parameter averaging \cite{Polyak1992AccelerationOS}.
+These techniques are compatible with Lipschitz-constrained networks, except for group normalization, for which we proposed an adapted version in \cref{eq:safe.group.normalization}.\\ We opted for the accuracy to facilitate easy comparisons with prior research.

 \paragraph{Infrastructure.} All experiments were orchestrated across dual Tesla P100 GPU platforms (12GB capacity), operating under CUDA version 10, with a 62GB RAM provision for Fashion-MNIST and CIFAR-10.
 Remaining experiments were performed on an E5-2696V2 Processor setup, equipped with 8 vCPUs and a 52GB RAM cache.
 The total runtime of the experiments was approximately 50 hours, which corresponds to an estimated carbon emission of $1.96$ kg \cite{lacoste2019quantifying}.
 More details on the experimental setup and an analysis of the runtime can be found in Appendix \ref{sec:app.exp}.